 Zoe C catches her at one side of the pool, reaches down and pulls her up until she can sit on the side.

-“You’re doing great McKenzie,” Zelda turns and climbs out, goes to the girl and stick her snout in her neck, McKenzie giggles while Zelda sniffs.
+“You’re doing great McKenzie,” Zelda turns and climbs out, goes to the girl and sticks her snout in her neck, McKenzie giggles while Zelda sniffs.

 Zelda goes to the pool shower and sits.